 - alcohol withdrawal

-If you have a history of coronary artery spasms, you should also take steps to minimize such risk factors.
-Exposure to triggers can increase your risk of future spasms.
+You should take steps to minimize such risk factors if you have a history of coronary artery spasms.
+Exposure to these triggers can increase your risk of future spasms.

-A coronary artery spasm indicates that there is trouble brewing in the heart.
-For this reason, your doctor will likely order a variety of tests.
-These provide a clearer picture of the heart and help your physician put together a treatment plan.
-Diagnostic imaging tests may include:
+A coronary artery spasm indicates that there’s a potential problem in your heart.
+For this reason, your doctor will likely order a variety of imaging tests.
+These tests can provide a clearer picture of your heart and help your doctor put together a treatment plan.
+The following diagnostic imaging tests may be used:

-- electrocardiogram (ECG or EKG) to measure electrical activity within the heart
+- electrocardiogram (EKG), which is a test used to measure the electrical activity of your heart

-Treatment for coronary artery spasms aims to relieve chest pain.
-This mainly involves prescription medications such as:
+Treatment for a coronary artery spasm focuses on relieving chest pain.
+This mainly involves prescription medications, such as the following:

-- nitrates, which can help dilate arteries and relax artery walls.
-Nitrates may be prescribed both as a long-term medication and as a pill to have on hand, should an episode occur.
+- Nitrates can help dilate your arteries and relax artery walls.
+A nitrate may be used as a long-term medication or as a pill to have on hand if you have another spasm.

-- L-arginine, a dietary supplement that can prevent spasms,
+- L-arginine is a dietary supplement that can prevent spasms.

-- calcium channel blockers can reduce chest tightness by relaxing arterial muscle.
+- Calcium channel blockers can reduce chest tightness by relaxing the muscles in your arteries.
 This medication may be taken on a long-term basis.

-While a coronary artery spasm is brief, it can have lasting consequences.
-When left untreated, coronary artery spasms can increase in frequency and may lead to:
+Coronary artery spasms are temporary and brief, but they can have lasting consequences.
+When they’re left untreated, coronary artery spasms may happen more frequently and lead to:

-- heart arrhythmias (too fast or too slow heart rate)
+- heart arrhythmias, which occur when your heart beats too fast or too slow

-- heart attacks (complete blockage of blood flow to heart)
+- heart attacks, which occur when there’s a complete blockage of blood flow to your heart

-Coronary artery spasm is most often considered a chronic condition.
-This means that the condition will last a long time and won’t go away on its own.
-However, the outlook for spasms is good if you follow a sound treatment plan.
+Coronary artery spasms are usually considered chronic, or long-term, conditions.
+This means that the condition will continue to occur and won’t go away on its own.
+However, the outlook is generally good if you follow your treatment plan and avoid triggers.